 In our experience many content producers (e.g. Product/Solutions Marketing) are developing content because someone put it on a TO DO list rather than producing content based on the persona they are trying to reach, where that persona is in their journey, and filling strategic content gaps.
 In this blog, we’ll present practical tips to improve your content by:

-- Ranking content need across personas & journey stages
+- Ranking content need across personas and journey stages

 - Scoring content quality by personas and journey

 1. Map Content by Persona & Customer Journey